OfficeGSX/Test_SP_AddIn/1033/GITHUB-mod_sp15_appscope/create-a-basic-sharepoint-hosted-add-in-by-using-napa-office-365-development-too.md

 > **NOTE**
->  You might already have access to an Office 365 Developer Site:> **Are you an MSDN subscriber?** Visual Studio Ultimate and Visual Studio Premium with MSDN subscribers receive an Office 365 Developer Subscription as a benefit.
-[Redeem your benefit today.](https://msdn.microsoft.com/subscriptions/manage/default.aspx)> **Do you have one of the following Office 365 subscription plans?**> **If so, an administrator of the Office 365 subscription can create a Developer Site** by using the [Office 365 admin center](https://portal.microsoftonline.com/admin/default.aspx).
+>  You might already have access to an Office 365 Developer Site:<BR /><BR /> **Are you an MSDN subscriber?** Visual Studio Ultimate and Visual Studio Premium with MSDN subscribers receive an Office 365 Developer Subscription as a benefit.
+[Redeem your benefit today.](https://msdn.microsoft.com/subscriptions/manage/default.aspx)<BR /><BR /> **Do you have one of the following Office 365 subscription plans?**<BR /><BR /> **If so, an administrator of the Office 365 subscription can create a Developer Site** by using the [Office 365 admin center](https://portal.microsoftonline.com/admin/default.aspx).
 For more information, see  [Create a developer site on an existing Office 365 subscription](create-a-developer-site-on-an-existing-office-365-subscription.md).